 The objective of the 2021 Pikes Peak Small Business COVID-19 Grant Program is to provide additional financial assistance to El Paso County small businesses considered to be especially hard-hit by the COVID-19 pandemic.
 Please be sure to read this page in its entirety, including the list of FAQs at the bottom of this page, to understand eligibility and the application process.
-Note that the grant application is linked at the bottom of this page and not the "Get Started" link in our menu.

 This grant opportunity is available for businesses: